Compact moduli of K3 surfaces: One-parameter degenerations

 Any toric pair satisfies $Q(\oV,\oD)=0$.
-By \cite[Prop.~1.3]{gross2015mirror-symmetry-for-log}, there is a diagram where $f$ is a sequence of corner blow-ups, $g$ is a sequence of internal blow-downs, and $(\oV,\oD)$ is a toric pair.
+When $V$ is rational and $D$ has nodes, as is the case for any component in Type III, \cite[Prop.~1.3]{gross2015mirror-symmetry-for-log} proves the existence of a diagram where $f$ is a sequence of corner blow-ups, $g$ is a sequence of internal blow-downs, and $(\oV,\oD)$ is a toric pair.
 We call this data a {\it toric model} of $(V,D)$.

-By the existence of a toric model, $Q(V,D)\geq 0$ for all $(V,D)$ in Type III, and $Q(V,D)=0$ if and only if $(V,D)$ is toric.
-So the conservation-of-charge formula (\ref{conserve-charge}) says that $X_0$ is, in a concrete sense, ``24 steps from being toric."
+By the existence of a toric model, $Q(V,D)\geq 0$ for all $(V,D)$ in Type III, with $Q(V,D)=0$ if and only if $(V,D)$ is toric.
+So the conservation-of-charge formula (\ref{conserve-charge}) says that $X_0$ is ``24 steps from being toric."

 When $(V,D)$ is an elliptic ruled component of a Type II Kulikov surface, we have $Q(V,D)=0$ if and only if $V\cong \mathbb{P}_E(\mathcal{O}\oplus \mathcal{L})$ with $D$ the disjoint union of the zero and infinity sections.
 Otherwise $Q(V,D)$ measures the number of steps from being a smooth $\mathbb{P}^1$-bundle over an elliptic curve $E$.